 PUT SIMPLY, I TELL STORIES WITH FOOD.

 But that wasn’t always the case.
-Born and raised in Southampton, England, I jumped over the pond to Canada in 2008, then rather unexpectedly stumbled across this food thing.
-After being broken by the food industry, I decided to create my own little path within the food scene, without working in or owning a restaurant again.
-Enter edible adventures.
+Born and raised in Southampton, England, I jumped over the pond to Canada in 2008, then unexpectedly stumbled into food.
+After being broken by the food industry, I decided to create my own little path without working in or owning a restaurant again, packed with stories and adventures along the way.

 Food and marketing geek, writer, former England and Arsenal footballer, people watcher, feminist-in-progress, spice merchant, BSc Business Graduate (with Honours), middle child, planner, Virgo, Slow Food advocate, not your conventional brown person, adventurer, imperfect environmentalist, storyteller, and just weird enough to be interesting.